-The purpose of this ordinance is to control the docking tie-up at the public docking stems located throughout the Town of Lincoln.
-The docking systems were installed to allow a temporary mooring for boaters who wished to frequent our many lakes, our local restaurants, retailers, and various town sponsored events, such as, but not limited to the Friday night concerts and Homecoming.
+The purpose of this ordinance is to control the docking tie-up at the various docking systems located throughout the Town of Lincoln.
+The docking systems were installed to allow a temporary mooring for boaters who wished to frequent our many lakes, our local restaurants, retailers, and various town sponsored events, such as, but not limited to, the Friday night concerts and the Loon Festival.